-A pair of lovebirds typically take 2 – 21 days to bond but can take up to a year to do so.
-The bonding duration of lovebirds depends on several factors such as having similar temperaments, how young they are first introduced to each other, and whether they are moderated well to prevent aggressive fighting.
+A pair of lovebirds typically take 2 – 21 days to bond but can take up to a year.
+The bonding duration of lovebirds depends on several factors, such as having similar temperaments, how young they are first introduced to each other, and whether they are moderated well to prevent aggressive fighting.

 Is It Normal For Lovebirds to Bite Each Other?

 It is normal for lovebirds to bite each other.
 Lovebirds often bite each other when they quarrel over food or space.
-However, lovebirds that get territorial and bite each other aggressively should be separated or allowed to only mix with each other in a neutral location.
+However, lovebirds that get territorial and bite each other aggressively should be separated or allowed to mix only in a neutral location.

 Can you Put 2 Male Lovebirds Together?